esimorre/django-admin-workflow/README.md

 This application was designed to stay as close as possible to the spirit of contrib admin.

-The goal is to add data security to CRUD through workflow: partitioning and management by roles Detailed documentation is in the "docs" directory.
+The goal is to add data security to CRUD through workflow: partitioning and management by roles

+Detailed documentation is in the "docs" directory.

 ## Quick start
+(First, it is advisable to follow the following in "dry run" mode by examining the apptest application).

 1. Add "django_admin_workflow" to your INSTALLED_APPS setting like this::
 ```
     INSTALLED_APPS = [
         "django_admin_workflow",